The Acting Battalion Commander

 As well, the major had extensive prior troop and modified table of organization and equipment formation (combat units) level experience spanning seven years at Fort Hood, Texas, Fort Benning, Georgia and overseas in Korea.
 He had commanded multiple platoons to include a mechanized infantry platoon, a detachment and a mechanized infantry company.
 He had been the company executive officer, second in command of a mechanized infantry company, a mechanized battalion headquarters company and an armored brigade headquarters company.

-At staff, the major had been an assistant S-1 (personnel officer), assistant S-3 and S-3 Air (plans, operations and training officer) of infantry battalion and later S-3 Air of a mechanized infantry battalion, and a separate mechanized infantry brigade assistant S-3 operations officer.
+At staff, the major had been an assistant S-1 (personnel officer), assistant S-3 and S-3 Air (plans, operations and training officer) of an infantry battalion and later S-3 Air of a mechanized infantry battalion, and a separate mechanized infantry brigade assistant S-3 operations officer.
 He had served as aide-de-camp to the assistant division commander for maneuver and later the assistant division commander for support of a forward deployed infantry division in Korea.
 Additionally, he had served for some three years as the plans, operations and training officer for a battalion size training organization planning and executing its weapons, tactical and military skills training operations.

 From these experiences the major was well versed in platoon, company and staff operations at battalion, brigade and division levels.
-Based on this experience background and the major’s indicated performance during the approaching four months he had been assigned to the battalion, the battalion and brigade commanders indicated full confidence in his ability to command the battalion during the assigned commander’s extended absence—a significant demonstration of leadership ability on the part of both officers.
+Based on this experience and background as well as the major’s indicated performance during the approaching four months he had been assigned to the battalion, the battalion and brigade commanders indicated full confidence in his ability to command the battalion during the assigned commander’s extended absence—a significant demonstration of leadership ability on the part of both officers.
 They were confident in their own abilities and those of the major sufficient to make the delegation of authority.

 The orders assigning the major to acting command of the battalion were issued.
 The over two month command tour of 64 days initiated.